SwampThingTom/Pokebase/README.md

 The Pokémon from your spreadsheet are now in Pokébase.

+__Note that if you have entered multiple lines of a powered-up Pokémon, Pokébase will only import the final version of it.__

 ### Importing from other spreadsheet

 If you have Pokémon stored in a different spreadsheet (or other file), Pokébase can import it as long as you can export it to a CSV with the fields in the correct order.